ggreeley/MemoryOrg/README.md

 PF(PF_test$R_1_word, PF_test$R_2_word)
 ```

-One important thing to note:
+Two important things to note:

+Like ARC, both PF functions produce a list that can be stored as an object and referenced later.

 Blank (NA) values (not shown in example above, but see example data) will *not* count toward a pair.
 Thus, if you want intrusions to count, simply leave them in the protocol.
 If you don't want intrusions to count, and want them to break pairs of words, remove the word and leave an empty cell.